chimera-linux/cports/Packaging.md

 needed, and those have their own descriptions as well.
 See the later section of this document for those.

+Any old suffix is removed first before an automatic suffix is appended.
+You should never use `(suffixes)` as a regular part of the package description.
+They are reserved for subpackages to describe the subpackage kind.

 In general, subpackage descriptions should have suffixes like that.
 You can choose the best suffix for packages not matching standardized names.
 Sometimes it may also be the case a `-devel` subpackage corresponds to another subpackage